©2001-2023 Tuner Information Center. Permission is hereby

 Sony ST-J60 (1978, $400, ad, owner's manual) search eBay

 If the ST-J55 is a sleeper, so is the digitally tuned FM-only ST-J60, which has the varactor equivalent of 4 gangs and decent manufacturer's specs.
 It tunes in .2 MHz increments with either manual or automatic tuning and has 8 presets that can be denoted with slide-in frequency cards.
 Our panelist Eric notes that, like the ST-J55, the ST-J60 urgently needs an Ammons intervention or at least a simple filter mod, since its 4 stock ceramic filters all have a wide 280 kHz bandwidth and adjacent channel selectivity is poor.
 The ST-J60's features include a record calibration tone, and an LED meter that switches with the push of a button from displaying signal strength to multipath.
-It tunes as low as 87.5 mHz, enabling one to listen to audio from Channel 6 (or, in New York City, a commercial radio station that uses the Channel 6 frequency).
+It tunes as low as 87.5 mHz, enabling one to listen to audio from TV Channel 6 (or, in New York City and some other areas, “Franken FM” commercial radio stations that use the Channel 6 frequency).
 On the negative side, the ST-J60 uses a common pushbutton for stereo/mono and muting on/off, meaning that one cannot choose to listen to a weak station in slightly noisy stereo.
 Our contributor David Rich notes that the ST-J60 has a single-tuned filter at the antenna and is double-tuned after the RF amp.

 Our panelist JohnC has been modding: "I've finished up an ST-J60 after the pleasant results I got from the J55.
 It's FM only, still 4 gang equivalents and 4 filters, but a different IF layout.
 Same FM system and MPX IC, even the same audio op-amp, yet it specs out and sounds better.
 I did a quick look at the schematic of the J75 and there are significant changes there: 5 gang equivalents, still 4 filters, but 250 kHz filters instead of 280s.
 Different FM, MPX and audio op-amps.
 Interesting thing is that in the J55 and 75 the +/- 30V rails and display/control circuits are on the tuner board, in the J60 the entire 30V supply along with all display and control circuits are isolated on their own dedicated separate board."
 The ST-J60 usually sells for just $20-50 on eBay, with a high of $101 in 12/11.